OPT Surgical Dental Assistant Jobs

 Does a surgical dental assistant job qualify for the STEM OPT extension?

 No. Dental assisting programs are not classified under STEM-designated CIP codes, so the 24-month STEM OPT extension is not available for this career path.
 You'll have 12 months of standard OPT authorization to work.
-Planning your job search and H-1B or other visa options around that 12-month window is important from the start.
+Planning your job search and H-1B visa or other visa options around that 12-month window is important from the start.

 Do dental employers typically understand OPT work authorization?